openwashdata/watercostaccra/README.md

 </td>
 <td style="text-align:left;">
-respondent’s mechanism for paying for piped water (all respondents use piped water as a primary or secondary source)
+respondent’s mechanism for paying for piped water (all respondents use piped water as a primary or secondary source), options including pay_to_fetch, shares_bill, and both.
 </td>
 </tr>
 <tr>